SF-WDI-LABS/angular_directives_lab/README.md

 </body>
 ```

-To see one solution, check out the [solution](https://github.com/sf-wdi-25/angular_directives_lab/tree/solution) branch.
+To see one solution, check out the [solution](https://github.com/SF-WDI-LABS/angular_directives_lab/tree/solution) branch.

-Lets jump over to the [Custom Directives Lab](https://github.com/sf-wdi-25/angular_custom_directives_lab) and continue our angular quest!
+Lets jump over to the [Custom Directives Lab](https://github.com/SF-WDI-LABS/angular_custom_directives_lab) and continue our angular quest!

 ## Challenges

-Work on the <a href="https://github.com/sf-wdi-25/angular-movie-lab" target="_blank">Angular Movie Lab</a> (which is also tonight's homework).
+Work on the <a href="https://github.com/SF-WDI-LABS/angular-movie-lab" target="_blank">Angular Movie Lab</a>.

 ## Resources